tz70s/blog/content/posts/openwhisk-future.md

 Will return status 204 on success, 500 on general failure and 400 on log parsing failure.

-That's all, there's only small changed from previous version; for more implementation detial, you can refer to [this branch](https://github.com/tz70s/incubator-openwhisk-deploy-kube/tree/refactor-invoker-agent).
+That's all, there's only small changed from previous version; for more implementation detial, you can [refer to here](https://github.com/tz70s/incubator-openwhisk-deploy-kube/tree/refactor-invoker-agent/docker/invoker-agent).

 ## Demo